 This course places emphasis on teaching basic writing skills and critical thinking.
 Emphasis is placed on invention, prewriting, shaping and organizing, writing, revising, and editing written communication.
 This course is taught employing a process approach to writing and its basic aim is to make the student writer aware of his or her own writing process and to recognize the "tools" that may be used to create strong written communication.

-Prerequisite: Satisfactory completion of the developmental English program with a minimum grade of C, placement by Multiple
+Semester Credit: 3 credit hours (3 lecture, 0 lab) Prerequisite: Satisfactory completion of the developmental English program with a minimum grade of C, or placement by Multiple Measures.
+Transferable